akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Now that you wasted a lot of money, you search for a cheaper alternative.

-We have 1 API, 1 GTFS Server, 1 server which only serves the front end.<br />Let's be comfortable, just take one VPS for our API and our front and one VPS for our GTFS Server.
+We have 1 API, 1 GTFS Server and 1 server which only serves the front end.<br />Let's be comfortable, just take one VPS for our API and our front-end and one VPS for our GTFS Server.

 Remember that our GTFS server (OpenTripPlanner) is written in Java.
 It takes space.

 {% include image.html path="taka-quite-a-journey/ovh-quote.png" path-detail="taka-quite-a-journey/ovh-quote.png" alt="OVH is cheap for side projects" %}

-<b>5.98 euros per month</b> after taxes for <b>2 VPS</b>.
+<b>5.98 euros per month</b> before taxes for <b>2 VPS</b>.
 Suits our needs and it's only <b>7%</b> of our monthly GCP invoice.

 Yes you need to log each time to your VPS to upgrade your docker images, but it works and it's really cost effective.
 Furthermore, users don't care.
 And remember you don't have a lot of time on your hands, it's not like you are doing daily or even weekly updates.